Designed specifically for engineers and scientists.

 Tufts’ trailblazing Gordon Institute reinvented the management curriculum for engineers into a holistic, meaningful, and relevant learning experience, and the world took note.
 In fact, the Gordon Institute received the National Academy of Engineering Prize for Innovation in Engineering and Technology Education.

 Students in both the Two-Year and Three-Year MSEM complete the same 16 short courses on topics across core themes, as well as an Industry Consulting Project.
 Both Two-Year and Three-Year programs complete these 23 credits over four academic semesters and one summer semester.

-Each core theme is broken into a series of courses taught by renowned experts who enrich classroom discussions with insights from their extensive industry experience.
-Every semester, you’ll take courses from several different themes, gaining exposure to topics that you can apply to hands-on projects and put to work immediately in your professional life.
+The MSEM Core Curriculum is a series of courses taught by renowned experts who enrich classroom discussions with insights from their extensive industry experience.
+Every semester, you’ll gain exposure to topics that you can apply to hands-on projects and put to work immediately in your professional life.

 This course presents statistical approaches to systems thinking and system design engineering.
 Methods for measuring, analyzing, predicting, and improving product reliability are explored.
 Statistical tolerancing of system components is introduced, together with techniques for aggregating and measuring system-level quality and probability-of-failure.
 Big data approaches to systems optimization are discussed, including Dependent Variable Analysis and Machine Learning.

 This course explores the core principles of experience design and shows how these principles can be applied to the creation of compelling products, services, brands, and environments.
 Topics covered include the role of brand in experience design; approaches to customer understanding; the development of customer personas and journey maps; envisioning systems; experiential modeling; and designing for products and services.
 At the final session student teams present class projects and consider the role of experience design in business strategy.